SoftwareQuTech/qoala-mlir/docs/internals/functionize.md

 error: 'netqasm.return' op must be the last operation in the parent block
 ```

-This issue was fixed in dbdceddf176ab702b2439cb9090c424c38eda9f7, by setting the `OpBuilder` insertion point only
-once, before iterating over all the operations to be cloned
+The fix, in commit `dbdceddf176ab702b2439cb9090c424c38eda9f7`, is to set the `OpBuilder` insertion point only once, before the loop that iterates over the operations to be cloned.

 ### Incorrect handling of the function arguments when using multiple rotations

-Let's consider the following Qoala MIR:
+Consider the following Qoala MIR:

 ```mlir
 module {